NexMirror/Kallithea/docs/installation_win_old.rst

 First-time install
 ::::::::::::::::::

-Target OS: Windows XP SP3 32bit English (Clean installation)
+Target OS: Windows XP SP3 32-bit English (Clean installation)
 + All Windows Updates until 24-may-2012

 .. note::

-   This installation is for 32bit systems, for 64bit windows you might need to download proper 64bit versions of the different packages(Windows Installer, Win32py extensions) plus some extra tweaks.
+   This installation is for 32-bit systems, for 64-bit Windows you might need to download proper 64-bit versions of the different packages (Windows Installer, Win32py extensions) plus some extra tweaks.
-   These extra steps haven been marked as "64bit".
+   These extra steps haven been marked as "64-bit".
    Tested on Windows Server 2008 R2 SP1, 9-feb-2013.
-   If you run into any 64bit related problems, please check these pages:
+   If you run into any 64-bit related problems, please check these pages:
    - http://blog.victorjabur.com/2011/06/05/compiling-python-2-7-modules-on-windows-32-and-64-using-msvc-2008-express/
    - http://bugs.python.org/issue7511